 - Fully disaggregated shuffles

 - Presto resource management, Different Scheduler, Speculative Execution, etc.

-A unified option for batch data processing and ad hoc is very important for creating the experience of queries that scale instead of fail without requiring rewrites between different SQL dialects.
-We believe this is only a first step towards more confluence between the Spark and the Presto communities, and a major step towards enabling unified SQL experience between interactive and batch use cases.
-Today many internet giants like Facebook, etc. have moved over to Presto on Spark and we have seen many organizations including Intuit started running their complex data pipelines in production with Presto on Spark.
+A unified option for batch data processing and ad hoc is important for creating the experience of queries that scale.
+More queries will fail without requiring rewrites between different SQL dialects.
+We believe this is only a first step towards more confluence between the Spark and the Presto communities.
+This is also major step towards enabling unified SQL experience between interactive and batch use cases.
+Today many internet giants like Facebook, have moved over to Presto on Spark.
+We have even seen many organizations including Intuit start running their complex data pipelines in production with Presto on Spark.